tetchen9/rick-and-morty/README.md

 # Rick and Morty Characters App

-This project lets a user browse a list of characters appearing in Rick and Morty series, the data comes from an open Rick and Morty GraphQL API (https://rickandmortyapi.com/graphql).
+This project lets a user browse a list of characters appearing in Rick and Morty series, the data comes from an open Rick and Morty GraphQL API (`https://rickandmortyapi.com/graphql`).

-Built with TypeScript and Next.js.
-Uses Chakra UI as a components library.
+Built with `TypeScript` and `Next.js`.
+Uses `Chakra UI` as a components library.

 ## Features